MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

     * selection of features (ORGroup)
     * lower and upper bound for number of selected features (CardinalityGroup)
 * A feature may not be member of more than one feature group to preserve a tree
-* Obligation or optionality of a feature is only usefula and allowed in ANDGroups.
+* Obligation or optionality of a feature is only useful and allowed in ANDGroups.
-* A FD may import other FDs and use the root feature of the imported FD.
+* An FD may import other FDs and use the root feature of the imported FD.
-  Technically this leads to a loading of the full imported FD and addition as a sub-diagramm.
+  Technically this leads to loading of the full imported FD and addition as a sub-diagramm.
-* Cross-tree constraints are expressions over features using logic operators, such as **and** `&&`, **or** `||` and FD-specific operators `requires` and `excludes`.
+* Cross-tree constraints are expressions over features using logic operators, such as **and** `&&`, **or** `||`, and FD-specific operators `requires` and `excludes`.

 ## Syntax Example